 They are human too

-Talking to your manager about the things you do outside of the office may seem a bit daunting or even a complete waste of time, but I think it helps maintain good rapport.
+Talking to your manager about what you do outside of the office may seem daunting or even a complete waste of time, but I think it helps maintain good rapport.

 Also, if you focus on the positive traits of your manager, it will help you understand what motivates them to succeed.